Bulletin Announcement: DuBois

 Use this in your 07/13/2025 bulletin

 Children learn by watching us.
-Do they see you helping others like the Good Samaritan, or do they see you avoiding others like the Levite in today’s gospel.
-You should worry more about what your children see in your life than what they see on TV.
-Think about it.
+Do they see you helping others like the Good Samaritan, or avoiding them like the Levite in today's gospel?
+Frequently, it's more important to be concerned about what your children observe in your actions than what they see on TV or tech.
+Reflect on that.

 A Family Perspective 7-20-2025